 Office of the Executive Director

-It should be noted that implementation of activities is being led by the 88 GCSAYN Approved Centers of Excellence, based in Primary and Secondary Schools, Universities and TVETs globally.
-Alongside his role at GCSAYN, Divine was elected as the African Continental Vice President of Youth in the Livestock, Fisheries, and Aquaculture Incubation Network in July 2018.
+Alongside his role at GCSAYN, Mr. Divine was elected as the Continental Vice President for the African Youth in the Livestock, Fisheries, and Aquaculture Incubation Network (AYL-FAIN) in July 2018.
 He was also nominated as one of the Food and Land Use (FOLU) Coalition International Ambassadors in 2018.

-Divine’s entrepreneurial spirit and advocacy for greater inclusivity are well-established.
+Mr. Divine’s entrepreneurial spirit and advocacy for greater inclusivity are well-established.
 His background includes extensive experience in youth mainstreaming, notably coordinating and facilitating the translation of the Sustainable Development Goals into over sixty local languages across Africa and Asia to ensure that “No One Is Left Behind”.
 Furthermore, in 2020, the UN Special Envoy to the Food Systems Summit 2021 appointed Divine as one of the Champions to help implement the UN Secretary General’s vision for the “Decade of Action.”

 Through business incubation and strong networks of support, the Network aims to build an Africa where youth-owned enterprises in animal resources contribute to poverty reduction and food security.